-We therefore make an important distinction between performance statistics, which are used to evaluate how well a candidate management procedure is expected to perform and which enable the selection of a preferred option from a range of candidate procedures; and a monitoring strategy which tracks the actual performance of the selected management procedure, once it has been implemented, to see if it is performing as expected.
+We therefore make an important distinction between performance indicators, which are used to evaluate how well a candidate management procedure is expected to perform and which enable the selection of a preferred option from a range of candidate procedures; and a monitoring strategy which tracks the actual performance of the selected management procedure, once it has been implemented, to see if it is performing as expected.

-Performance Statistics and Monitoring Strategies: Limitations
+Performance Indicators and Monitoring Strategies: Limitations

-As a basis for this report we have used the candidate management objectives for purse seine and southern longline fisheries provided in WCPFC10-2013-15b.
-That report also suggests potential performance statistics and target reference points for each of the objectives.
-As noted above, target reference points may not be defined, or indeed appropriate, for all objectives and we note the difficulty encountered by MOW2 in defining reference points for all objectives in the strawperson document.
-Furthermore it may not be possible to generate informative performance statistics for all objectives, particularly for those social and ecosystem aspects that will be technically difficult to represent in operating models and which may depend on policy decisions made outside the control of the management procedure.
-For example, it will be extremely difficult to predict metrics such as local market prices, average national per-capita fish consumption and employment in catching and processing sectors.
-Although the calculation of performance statistics for such metrics may be difficult, it should be relatively easy to monitor them provided that the necessary data are collected, from the actual fishery, at the appropriate scale and frequency.
-In the case of ecosystem objectives, we consider that both the calculation of performance statistics and the choice of metrics for monitoring are challenging.
+We have used the candidate management objectives for purse seine and southern longline fisheries provided in the MOW 'strawperson' report (WCPFC10-2013-15b) as well as recent experience developing candidate harvest control rules for the skipjack fishery.
+With respect to the performance indicators, it may not be possible to generate informative indicators for all objectives, particularly for those social and ecosystem aspects that will be technically difficult to represent in the MSE framework (operating model) and which may depend on policy decisions made outside the control of the management procedure.
+For example, it will be extremely difficult to calculate performance indicators for local market prices, average national per-capita fish consumption or employment in catching and processing sectors, which in the real world depend not only on fishery performance, but government decisions and global market conditions.
+However, it should be relatively easy to monitor them provided that the necessary data are collected, from the actual fishery, at the appropriate scale and frequency.